 Implicit questions revealed by surprise or disappointment (“I didn’t realise…”)

-Features the reviewer explains in their own words (often these are features your product page doesn’t explain clearly)
+Features the reviewer explains in their own words, which are often features your product page doesn’t explain clearly

 Comparisons to other products or previous purchases

 If five reviewers all mention the same surprise, that’s a product page failure.
-Their question was “does this product do X,” your page didn’t make X clear, they bought anyway and found out post-purchase.
-Every one of those patterns is a question your page should answer before the purchase, not after.
+Their question was “does this product do X,” and your page did not make X clear, so they bought anyway and found out after purchase.
+Each of those patterns is a question your page should answer before the purchase.

 The questions your support team answers privately every day are the richest unexploited content seam in ecommerce.
 Every answered ticket is a question your team solved once, for one customer, with no indexed artefact to serve the next person who asks the same thing.

-Go to Statistics, Filters.
-Filter tickets by tag or by date range (last 90-180 days).
-Click Export.
-You’ll get a CSV with ticket subject, first message, and customer metadata.
+Go to Statistics, then Filters, and filter tickets by tag or by date range (last 90-180 days), then click Export.
+You’ll get a CSV with the ticket subject, first message, and customer metadata.

 If your team tags pre-sale tickets (and they should), filter for the pre-sale tag specifically.
 If they don’t, filter for tickets created before a customer’s first order, or search ticket bodies for phrases like “before I buy,” “thinking of ordering,” “quick question about.”

-Reports, Explore, custom report.
-Build a query that pulls ticket subjects and first-message text for the last 90 days.
-Export to CSV.
+In Reports, Explore, build a custom query that pulls ticket subjects and first-message text for the last 90 days, then export it to CSV.

 Zendesk’s search is stronger than Gorgias’s for free-text queries, so you can filter by phrases like “wondering,” “question about,” or specific product names.

 Reports, Conversations, custom filter by date range and by “first contact” conversations (these are usually pre-sale).
-Export the CSV.
-Intercom’s data is cleaner than most because the chat format encourages shorter, more focused questions.
+Export the CSV, since Intercom’s data is cleaner than most, because the chat format encourages shorter, more focused questions.

-Open the export.
-Read the subject lines first, then the first message of each ticket.
-Tag for:
+Open the export and read the subject lines first, then the first message of each ticket, tagging for:

 Literal pre-purchase questions